Sacha Baron Cohen’s 2016 Oscar Appearance Serious Persona Will Blow Your Mind [Video]

 Judging by his public persona, one probably would have expected Cohen’s talk about diversity in movie casts and crew to be laced with racist and sexist assertions, but he actually dug down and delivered a very thoughtful minute-long sermon on the very serious topic without even a hint of comedy.

-Only further exaggerating the stark contrast between Sacha’s modus operandi (a foolish buffoon with an exaggerated accent) and his serious persona was Baron Cohen’s very prim-and-proper-sounding Queen’s English accent, which (many think) is not an act.
+Only further exaggerating the stark contrast between Sacha’s modus operandi (a foolish buffoon with an exaggerated accent) and his serious persona was Baron Cohen’s very prim-and-proper-sounding Queen’s English accent, which (many think) is not an act.“The establishment does need a little shaking,” Baron Cohen said, dressed in a formal tuxedo and walking alongside his gorgeous wife, Australian actress Isla Fisher.

 “I don’t think the Academy is racist at all, but I think there is institutional racism here,” he continued.